jhartz/gradefast/README.md

 Check out the `runyaml.py` module to see how the other GradeFast modules and packages are used.
 Also, look at the [other pages on the GradeFast wiki](https://github.com/jhartz/gradefast/wiki) for lots more information.

+## Bugs

+Want to fix it yourself?
+(Please?)
+Fork the repository and submit a pull request on GitHub.
+(Be sure to follow the [code style](STYLE.md).)

+If that's too much work, feel free to file an issue on GitHub or email Jake Hartz.

 ## License